ReneRuts/Python-toolkit/README.md

 - **Use Case:** Run diagnostics, gather logs, or automate tasks across multiple remote servers.
 - **How it Works:**
-  - `paramiko` manages SSH connection.
+  - Uses `paramiko` to manage SSH connections.
-  - Commands executed via remote shell, results displayed to the user.
+  - Executes commands via the remote shell, capturing and displaying results.
-  - CLI options handled with `argparse`.
+  - Command execution is done in real-time with options to execute locally after remote execution.

+- **Testability:** Manual tests can be run by providing valid credentials and confirming the output of commands executed on remote systems.

 ---